-Babies are born with a sterile digestive system, since they don’t need any gut bacteria while they are in utero.
-The gut microbiota therefore starts to develop as soon as a child is born.
+Babies are born with a sterile digestive system since they don’t need any gut bacteria while they are in utero.
+The gut microbiota, therefore, starts to develop as soon as a child is born.

 As your baby grows, his gut and gut microbiota will grow together.
 Helping to create the right balance of good bacteria will support his health and well-being for the rest of his life.
 Let’s explore each step of the development of gut microbiota, and see how we can keep it healthy:

 1. Birth: A natural delivery allows your baby to come into contact with the colonies of healthy bacteria present in the birth canal and the vaginal fluids.
 These friendly bacteria make their way into the baby’s gut to lay the foundations of his gut microbiota.
-Caesarian-born babies are exposed to fewer bacteria from the mum, resulting in a less diverse gut microbiota at birth.
+Caesarian-born babies are exposed to fewer bacteria from the mum, resulting in less diverse gut microbiota at birth.

 2. Breastfeeding: Exclusively breastfeeding your baby for the first six months does a lot to help him build a healthy gut – it is well researched that the type of milk that your baby consumes in the first few weeks of his life can have a big impact on the composition of his gut microbiota21,22.
-Breast milk not only contains friendly bacteria, but is also very rich in prebiotics which further nurture the growth of friendly bacteria.
+Breast milk not only contains friendly bacteria but is also very rich in prebiotics which further nurtures the growth of friendly bacteria.

 During breastfeeding, your baby also comes into contact with your skin.
 Friendly bacteria from your skin get transferred onto your baby, adding to the diversity of his gut microbiota25.

 3. Weaning: This is a major transition period for the development of your baby’s gut, as well as his gut microbiota.
 As new food and textures are introduced into his diet, new types of bacteria will also be introduced, changing the whole balance in his gut26.
 Do give your baby a balanced diet which can include food like cereals, fruits and vegetables.
-These food have dietary fibres, and serve as prebiotics to increase the growth and activity of friendly bacteria in the gut.
+These foods have dietary fibres and serve as prebiotics to increase the growth and activity of friendly bacteria in the gut.

 However, not all prebiotics are the same, so choose with care.
 Scientific research has shown that a 9:1 GOS/IcFOS+ prebiotics blend promotes a healthy gut bacteria profile and supports the body’s natural defences10

-It is also at the time of weaning that a baby’s gut learns to differentiate between harmful and beneficial food – if certain food are introduced too early, it can confuse the developing gut and result in allergies, where the gut is reacting against what would otherwise be safe substances.
+It is also at the time of weaning that a baby’s gut learns to differentiate between harmful and beneficial food – if a certain food is introduced too early, it can confuse the developing gut and result in allergies, where the gut is reacting against what would otherwise be safe substances.

 4. Diet and environmental changes: As your baby grows, you need to ensure that he eats a wide variety of food to get all the nutrition needed for growth.
 His gut microbiota could be impacted by new environmental factors, such as visiting new places and getting exposed to new bacteria or consuming a course of antibiotics during times of illness.
-To help him cope, you can add more prebiotics into his diet.
+To help him cope, you can add more probiotics into his diet.
 All these changes are a normal part of life and with time, the gut microbiota will be able to regain its healthy, balanced diversity.